WARP-LAB/WARP-GUIDES-WEBPACK/07-codesplitting/readme.md

 ```

-It is unadvisable to use IDs for CSS file chunk names as ID changes altghough the code for specific chunk has not changed (you can try it by lazy loading stuff at different places within the app for N times or adding new webpack entries).
+It is unadvisable to use IDs for CSS file chunk names as ID changes although the code for specific chunk has not changed (you can try it by lazy loading stuff at different places within the app for N times or adding new webpack entries).

 ---
 # Dynamic lazy imports